JmPotato/rsomhaP/README.md

 - Markdown friendly.
 - Monolithic web application without frontend and backend separation.
-- The same concise and readable HTML and CSS styles.
+- Concise and readable HTML/CSS styles.

 But also introduces some new features: